Priya-Raut/microservices-intro/README.md

 0. Install Zipkin and RabbitMQ.
 1. Make all the microservices put the log into RabbitMQ (Set dependencies for Sleuth->RabbitMQ->Zipkin)
 2. Connect RabbitMQ with Zipkin (RABBITMQ_URI=amqp://localhost java -jar zipkin.jar)

+### Steps to use Fault tolerance using Hystrix
+1. Add depenency in pom.xml
+2. Add @EnableHystrix to Application class
+3. Add @HystrixCommand to the endpoint under consideration.
+Mention a default method to be called.